MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 Cohesion is a little more abstract than coupling.

-We say something has a sound line of reasoning when the thoughts fit and they relate to each other in a coherent manner.
-Another way to put is is that the reasoning is highly cohesive.
+We say something has a sound line of reasoning when the thoughts fit and they everything said relates to each other in a coherent manner.
+Another way to describe this is to say that the reasoning is highly cohesive.
 This is exactly the characteristic of a segment of code that makes it high cohesion: the pieces all seem to be related, they belong together.

 Another way to understand cohesion is to understand it's opposite - adhesion.
 Adhesives are used to 'glue' two things together that are not meant to be together.